-To learn more about the wines from Armenia or the Caucasus, check out our book at http://amzn.to/2mTFAcr.
+To learn more about the wines from Armenia or the Caucasus, check out our book on Amazon.
 From now until 30 April 2017, 50% of the proceeds from our Amazon store will be donated to Armenia Tree Project.

 It’s been over a year since we made our first trip to Armenia for Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia.
-In 2015, we spent one month in the country tasting wines and meeting with producers.
-In 2016, we returned for a second visit and had the entire plan scheduled around the harvest festival in Areni.
-After the festival, we decided to set aside another six weeks in Armenia to promote our book, taste the new vintages of wines, and check out the up-and-comers that have popped up between the two trips.
-Before we commenced the heavy lifting, two of our friends from Hong Kong came to Armenia to meet us.
-Four of us rented a 4×4 and drove through what seemed like every last inch of Armenia.
-The journey took us into the deep southeast including the disputed territory of Artsakh/Nagorno-Karabakh, and finally up to the highlands of the Lake Sevan region before we returned to Yerevan.
+In 2015, we spent one month in the country tasting wines and meeting producers.
+In 2016, we returned for a second visit and had the entire trip scheduled around the harvest festival in Areni.
+After the festival, we decided to set aside another six weeks in Armenia to promote our book, taste wines of the new vintages, and check out the up-and-comers that have popped up between the two trips.
+Before we commenced the heavy lifting, two of our friends from Hong Kong came to meet us in Armenia.
+We rented a 4×4 and drove through what seemed like every last inch of the country.
+The journey took us into the deep southeast, including the disputed territory of Artsakh/Nagorno-Karabakh and finally up to the highlands of the Lake Sevan region before we returned to Yerevan.
 After a week of roving through the country for leisure, it was back to work.

 1. A concerted effort to develop Vayots Dzor as an enotourism hotspot.
-On our first week in Armenia, we attended a few harvest events held in the Vayots Dzor region.
+During our first week in Armenia, we attended a few harvest events held in the Vayots Dzor wine region.
 For the seventh year, these events were organized by the Areni Wine Festival Foundation.
-It seemed as if all the people from the area had turned up at the event.
+It seemed as if all the residents of the region had turned up at the event.
 Children were singing and young adults were dancing.
 The colors of the stalls and traditional costumes painted the village in technicolor.
 The aromas of barbecued meat filled the air.
-The sound of traditional instruments such as the dhol, duduk, oud, and qanon magnified the festivities.
+The sound of traditional instruments—such as the dhol, duduk, oud, and qanon—magnified the festivities.

 The Areni Harvest Festival offers an ideal platform to promote Armenia’s history and culture, showcase the local wines, and stimulate the development of rural tourism.
-While the festival is billed as a wine event, not only will visitors have the opportunity to taste the commercial wines, they will also enjoy other choices such as homemade wine (okay… you won’t really enjoy this), fruit vodka, local produce, and traditional dishes.
+While the festival is billed as a wine event, not only will visitors have the opportunity to taste the commercial wines, but also homemade wine (okay… you won’t really enjoy this), fruit vodka, local produce, and traditional dishes.

 Most of the festivities are held in the Rind and Areni villages.
 Both villages are located at around 1,000 meters in elevation and set amid a backdrop of higher mountains.
 Two historical landmarks, the Noravank Monastery and Arpa River, are within a short driving distance from the villages.

 Vayots Dzor is the most famous wine region in Armenia and a place steeped in wine history and tradition.
 Just a few kilometers from the village of Areni is the Areni Cave Complex, which dates back to 4100 BC and is touted to be the oldest winery in the world.
-This region also contains some of the oldest vineyards in Armenia and is home to the cultivar Areni, which is named after the village.
+This region is also home to some of the oldest vineyards in Armenia and the cultivar Areni, which is named after the village.

 With all these unique selling propositions, several groups are capitalizing on Vayots Dzor to stimulate tourism.
 A long-term development plan is currently in place and the initiatives include the creation of a wine route, stakeholder coordination, destination branding, and capacity building of providers.